-Khuwana Tavern sells more beer than any other pub in the country.
+Khuwana Tavern is reputed to sell more beer than any other pub in the country.

-Khuwana is an African word meaning beer pot and one could not hope for a better name for South Africa's biggest single outlet of beer, the Khuwana Tavern just north of Pretoria.
+Khuwana is an African word meaning beer pot and one could not hope for a better name for what is reputed to be South Africa's biggest single outlet of beer, the Khuwana Tavern just north of Pretoria.

 Located in Mandela Village, a sprawling jigsaw of informal settlements and tribal communities, this Pretoria tavern is the brainchild of former Mozambican farmer Wilson Vuma, who turned a rundown Pretoria shebeen in to one of the prime pubs in the country.

-Vuma, who bears more than a passing resemblance to flamboyant boxing promoter Don King, fled the turmoil of war-ravaged Mozambique in the late 1970s, coming down south to find work.
+Vuma fled the turmoil of war-ravaged Mozambique in the late 1970s and came south looking for work.
 After a series of odd jobs, he had scrounged together enough cash to invest in a dilapidated shebeen and the Khuwana Tavern was born.

 But as political change swept through South Africa in the 1990s, the fortunes of the country's informal shebeens waned as black South Africans, freed from restrictions, flocked to upmarket venues in the cities.
 Vuma, however, was quick to spot the gap in the market.